Yashika Aannand: MeToo allegations

-In 2018, Aannand identified herself as a victim during the MeToo campaign in India, where she alleged that a director had tried to abuse her by asking for sexual favors in order to gain a part in his film.
+In 2018, Yashika identified herself as a victim during the MeToo movement in India, where she alleged that a director had tried to abuse her by asking for sexual favors in order to gain a part in his film.
 She refused, and accused the director of harassing her.

 Personal life

-On 24 July 2021, Aannand was involved in a car crash in Mahabalipuram near Chennai and was critically injured during the crash.
+On 24 July 2021, Yashika was involved in a car crash in Mahabalipuram near Chennai and was critically injured during the crash.
 She was traveling with friends when their car rammed into a divider and fell in the nearby pit.
 News reports state that one of her friends died on the spot.
 Onlookers reportedly said that the actor's SUV was speeding and lost control, thus causing the crash.

-Aannand has regularly raised awareness for female empowerment in society.
+Yashika has regularly raised awareness for female empowerment in society.